someparty/someparty/source/articles/2020-03-29-i-wanna-touch-your-face.html.markdown

 [Listen: Art of the Uncarved Block - *Songs From a (Social) Distance* @ Bandcamp](https://artoftheuncarvedblock.bandcamp.com/album/songs-from-a-social-distance "#")

-Windsor's Matty Menard has a new four-song EP online from his low-fi solo punk act [No Fix](https://nofixforyou.bandcamp.com).
+Windsor's Matty Menard has a new four-song EP online from his lo-fi solo punk act [No Fix](https://nofixforyou.bandcamp.com).
 Like so many projects debuting in these times, the appropriately titled *Apocalyptic Rock* serves as a reaction to our newfound isolation.
 Menard commented:

 > "I've been writing some tunes for a few months now and planned on recording in the spring to have something legit out by summer, but then I was told not to leave my house and recorded an EP myself.
 Turned out alright I'd say."